Self-supervised Learning for Clustering of Wireless Spectrum Activity: Architectures of the SSL and baseline systems

 \subsubsection{Working of the supervised branch}

-In this phase, ResNet based CNN is used in training mode, as a supervised classification model.
+In this phase, {the feature extraction and classification modules are} used in training mode, as a supervised classification model.
 The flow of this pipeline activity is indicated by the blue arrows in Figure \ref{fig:ArchitectureDiagram}.
-Using the provided cluster assignments from the previous step as pseudo-labels (L) for the input images, the ResNet architecture is trained for one epoch.
+Using the provided cluster assignments from the previous step as pseudo-labels (L) for the input images, {model} is trained for one epoch.
 This completes one iteration of the entire pipeline work cycle.

 The procedure stops when the predefined number of iterations (training epochs) is reached.
 In our experiments, we used 200 training epochs.
 This number was determined empirically by observing the convergence of the loss function.